qualiabyte/class-delegator/README.markdown

 Delegates class methods to a member instance.

+Just call `delegate` as part of your class definition, and ensure the named member instance is initialized on construction.

 **Params**
 + `delegatorClass` *Function* The class which will delegate.
 + `memberName` *String* The name of the member instance.